MicrosoftDocs/biztalk-docs/biztalk/core/analyzing-mqseries-adapter-errors-with-the-trace-tools.md

 ## Install the Trace Utility
  To install the BizTalk Adapter Trace Utility, follow these steps:

-1. To download the Tracelog.exe file, visit the Microsoft Platform SDK download Web site at [https://go.microsoft.com/fwlink/?LinkId=21975](https://go.microsoft.com/fwlink/?LinkId=21975).
+1. To download the Tracelog.exe file, visit the Microsoft Platform SDK download Web site.

 2. Start the Platform SDK Web installation program by clicking the link for the **PSDK-x86.exe** file at the bottom of the Web page.